 You may also want to join our art discovery and sharing service, Artwork Reveal, which helps connect artists with art collectors and art professionals all over the world, or apply to have your work featured on NUMA, our new curated online gallery where art lovers can find and buy contemporary art by today's talented working artists.

 Each of these services make it simpler for artists to display, promote, and sell art online, and we're working on doing even more in the coming year (so stay tuned!)

-You might notice that we partner with other art-related businesses and services.
+As you'll notice, we often partner with other art-related businesses and services.
 We've helped artists find everything from great deals on art supplies to internet tools where you can use free online photo effects to design photos for your website.

 Here are four easy ways to join in, AND get something back.